Muhd-Ridwan/fyp/README.md

 # DocuVault AI

 A department-scoped cloud document management system built as a Final Year Project.
-Employees can upload, organise, and query documents within their own department.
+Employees can upload, organise, search, and query documents within their own department.
 An AI assistant powered by a **Retrieval-Augmented Generation (RAG)** pipeline answers questions grounded strictly in that department's documents.

 ---

 ## Features

-- **Department isolation** — employees can only see files belonging to their own department
+- **Department isolation** — employees can only see files belonging to their own department, enforced at the API layer
-- **Folder & file management** — create folders, upload documents, rename, and delete
+- **Folder & file management** — create folders, upload, rename, move (with cycle detection), download, and delete
+- **Search** — search across documents and folders within your department
+- **Overview dashboard** — department-level stats: document/folder counts, storage used, file-type breakdown, busiest folders, recently uploaded and largest files
-- **AI Assistant** — ask natural-language questions; answers are sourced from your department's documents with source citations
+- **AI Assistant** — ask natural-language questions grounded in your department's documents, with source citations; supports multi-turn conversation (follow-up questions are automatically rewritten into standalone queries) and per-document summarization
+- **Chat export & clear** — export a conversation to PDF (rendered server-side) or clear the current chat
 - **Admin panel** — system admins can register employees, reassign departments, and lock/unlock accounts
+- **Audit log** — admins can view a filterable log of key actions (by department and action type)
 - **First-login onboarding** — employees set their password and verify identity via NRIC on first login
 - **Forgot password** — self-service password reset via Resend transactional email
+- **Profile management** — employees can update their address and phone number
-- **Supported file types** — PDF, DOCX, XLSX, PPTX, CSV, PNG, JPG/JPEG
+- **Supported file types** — PDF, DOCX, XLSX, PPTX, CSV, TXT, PNG, JPG/JPEG (images processed via OCR)

 ---